-- 1. Machinery and equipment may initially be depreciated at 40% of cost and the remaining balance will be depreciated at the maximum rate of 20%. - 2.
-Computer hardware and software may initially be depreciated at 40% and the remaining balance will be depreciated within three accounting periods. - 3.
-Factory buildings may initially be depreciated at 25% and the remaining balance will be depreciated at a maximum rate of 5%.
+- Machinery and equipment may initially be depreciated at 40% of cost and the remaining balance at the maximum rate of 20%. - 2.
+Computer hardware and software may initially be depreciated at 40% and the remaining balance within three accounting periods. - 3.
+Factory buildings may initially be depreciated at 25% and the remaining balance at a maximum rate of 5%.